Corporate Governance

 The Origin Group is committed to sustainable progress in all aspects of our business – for our people, customers, suppliers, environment and the communities we operate in.
 This is evidenced and underpinned by our vision and values.

-The Risk Report on pages 46 to 55 of our Annual Report and Accounts for the year ended 31 July 2022 details risks to the business, how these are mitigated and the change in the identified risk over the last reporting period.
+The Risk Report section on pages 54 to 62 of our Annual Report and Accounts for the year ended 31 July 2024 details risks to the business, how these are mitigated and the change in the identified risk over the last reporting period.

 The Board considers risk to the business at the Audit and Risk Committee meetings (at least 4 meetings are held each year) with the risk register being updated every six months by each business unit.
 The Company formally reviews and documents the principal risks to the business at least annually.
 Both the Board and the senior management team are responsible for reviewing and evaluating risk.